istresearch/scrapy-cluster/docs/topics/introduction/quickstart.rst

 ::

-    # Here, 'scdev' is the host with Kafka and Redis
+    # Here, 'scdev' is the host with Kafka, Redis, and Zookeeper
     REDIS_HOST = 'scdev'
     KAFKA_HOSTS = 'scdev:9092'
     ZOOKEEPER_HOSTS = 'scdev:2181'